YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If you cannot clearly describe symptoms during the procedure, the team loses important safety information.
 Translation needs to remain available when you are awake, uncomfortable, worried, or asked to report a new symptom.

 Before paying a deposit, ask how communication will work during the online consultation, final examination in person, hairline design, consent, anesthesia, the operation, first wash, hotel recovery, photo review, and follow up after you return home.
-Ask who translates medical information, whether that person is present during the critical surgical steps, and whether written recovery instructions are available in a language you understand.
-Also ask what happens if that interpreter is unavailable on surgery day, because consent and anesthesia should not depend on improvisation.
+Ask who translates medical information, whether that person is present during the critical surgical steps, and what happens if that interpreter is unavailable on surgery day.
+Consent and anesthesia should not depend on improvisation.

 A deposit is not the problem by itself.
 Pressure before clarity is the warning sign.
 If you are being pushed to book before the clinic can explain surgeon involvement, graft planning, medical review, and follow up in your language, pause.
 That is when hair transplant booking pressure becomes risky.